-And that is why the goal of this article is not to pick one of them as the best; there are plenty of articles and forums out there endlessly debating the topic.
-Instead of throwing ourselves into a circular argument, we are going to look at the performance specs of these two cartridges so that we can have a better understanding of in which situation these calibers will excel.
+The goal of this article is not to pick one cartridge as the best; there are plenty of articles and forums out there endlessly debating the topic.
+Instead of throwing ourselves into a circular argument, we are going to look at the performance specs of these two cartridges so that we can have a better understanding of in which situation these cartridges will excel.

 For two hunting cartridges with an impeccable track record such as these, they both deserve the recognition for their abilities in the field.
-So, let’s first take a look at the origins of them and how their design specifications match up.
+So, let’s first take a look at the origins of these cartridges and how their design specifications match up.

-The .300 Win Mag accepts a 30-cal bullet and came into production by Winchester in 1963.
+The .300 Win Mag uses a 30-cal bullet that came into production by Winchester in 1963.
 When comparing to other popular hunting rounds, the .300 Win Mag is a newcomer.

 This is an extremely popular cartridge for long-range shooters including those chasing big game.
-The .300 Win Mag is not only a hunting cartridge but is also favored by long range competitive shooters.
-While it has been and is still used in sharpshooting corners of the military, the majority of its action is found in the hunting world.
+The .300 Win Mag is not only a hunting cartridge but is also favored by long-range competitive shooters.
+While this cartridge has been and is still used in sharpshooting corners of the military, the majority of its action is found in the hunting world.

-The .308 Winchester is a cornerstone in the American hunting world, though it has a strong history in other shooting circles.
+The .308 Winchester is a cornerstone of the American hunting world, though it has a strong history in other shooting circles.
 The .308 was introduced by Winchester in 1952 where it gained an immediate following in the hunting community.
-Soon after, the military adopted the cartridge and modified it to produce the 7.62×51 NATO round to replace the .30-06 chambered rifles in Vietnam.
+Soon after, the military adopted the cartridge and modified it to produce the 7.62×51 NATO round which replaced the .30-06 chambered rifles in Vietnam.

 This is a highly popular cartridge and is widely available with numerous options for bullet weights and designs which further increases its versatility in the field.